 Definition

 Gallium Nitride (GaN) is a wide-bandgap semiconductor increasingly used in the power transistors of high-density switching supplies.
-With a bandgap of roughly 3.4eV and very high electron mobility, GaN devices, built as lateral high-electron-mobility transistors (HEMTs), sustain higher voltages and switch far faster than traditional silicon MOSFETs.
-For power-supply designers, that speed translates directly into smaller, cooler, more efficient converters.
+With a bandgap of roughly 3.4 eV — about three times silicon's — and very high electron mobility, GaN devices, built as lateral high-electron-mobility transistors (HEMTs), sustain higher voltages and switch far faster than traditional silicon MOSFETs.
+For power-supply designers, that speed translates directly into smaller, cooler, more efficient converters, which is why the material has migrated from phone chargers into the server and mining-class supplies that matter to this audience.

 Why GaN matters for power density

 Switching loss is one of the biggest efficiency penalties in a switch-mode supply.
-Because a GaN HEMT turns on and off in nanoseconds with low gate charge and very low on-resistance, it bleeds far less energy on every switching cycle.
-That lets the converter run at much higher frequency, which shrinks the bulky magnetics and capacitors.
-The result is the kind of compact, high-wattage supply that AI data-center hardware and dense mining deployments increasingly rely on.
+Every time a transistor commutates against voltage and current simultaneously, energy is burned; do that hundreds of thousands of times per second and the losses add up to real heat.
+Because a GaN HEMT turns on and off in nanoseconds with low gate charge, very low on-resistance, and essentially no reverse-recovery charge (there is no body diode to sweep out), it bleeds far less energy on every switching cycle.
+That lets the converter run at much higher frequency, and frequency is what sets the size of the magnetics: double the switching frequency and the transformer and filter inductors shrink accordingly.
+The result is the kind of compact, high-wattage supply that AI data-center hardware and dense mining deployments increasingly rely on — more watts per litre, with less energy thrown away as heat.

 Where you see it